 How to add plenty of non-starchy veggies to your salad: Don't be afraid to "taste the rainbow" by choosing veggies that add a range of color, such as tomatoes, cucumbers, carrots, bell peppers and mushrooms.

-Choose healthy fats and reduce carbs when you can
+4. Choose healthy fats and complex carbs

 Carbs should make up about 40 to 50% of your daily food intake, while healthy fats should fall somewhere between 15 to 30%.
 But, since both carbs and fat tend to be very delicious, it's easy to overdo it on both at just about every meal.